jargonLint/jargonLint/sources/Licenses/README.md

 Licenses, such as those from [Creative Commons](https://creativecommons.org/licenses/), are often miswritten and mismatches between version statements (2.0 or v2) are not easy to track.
 The Licenses.yml rule aims to comprehensively solve these problems.

-We preferred to adopt the list of Debian-compatible licenses due to the fact that Debian, as a reliable organization, is also relatively restrictive in the licenses it accepts.
+We preferred to adopt the list of Debian-compatible licenses due to the fact that Debian, as a reliable organization, is also relatively selective in the licenses it accepts.
 Furthermore, the information provided with the [Debian Free Software Guidelines](https://wiki.debian.org/DebianFreeSoftwareGuidelines) (DFSG) is accessible and permissively licensed.

 ## Methodology